Collection Development Policy

 Objectives:

 The primary objective of selection shall be to collect materials of contemporary significance and of permanent value.
 The Library will always be guided by a sense of responsibility to both present and future in adding materials which will enrich the collections and maintain an overall balance.
-The Library also recognizes an immediate duty to make available materials for enlightenment and recreation, even though such materials may not have enduring interest of value.
+Materials available in the Library present a diversity of viewpoints, enabling citizens to make the informed choices necessary in a democracy.
+The Library also recognizes an immediate duty to make available materials for enlightenment and recreation, even though such materials may not have enduring interest or value.

 Duties of Librarians: